 Please note, Dementia with Lewy bodies (DLB) presents with symptoms similar to PDD.
 However, with DLB, cognitive issues are present prior to one experiencing issues with movement.
 All of these diseases are progressive, meaning the symptoms become worse as time goes on, and unfortunately, there is no cure.

 Initially, symptoms of PD may be nearly unnoticeable and may include difficulty standing after sitting, lack of facial emotion, or tremors (a slight shakiness of one’s hands.)
 As mentioned previously, PD is a progressive disease, and the symptoms become more pronounced over time.
 In addition to tremors of one’s limbs, hands, head, and jaw and stiffness/inflexibility of arms, legs, neck, and torso, one may experience a slowness of movement called bradykinesia, as well as balance issues.
 One’s manner of walking changes as PD progresses.
 In fact, it is a gait so commonly seen that it has its own name: Parkinson’s (or Parkinsonian) gait.
 This is often characterized by a stooped posture, a short step that is more a shuffling of the feet, as if the individual is dragging them, and reduced arm movement or arms that do not swing when one walking.

-In addition to issues related to movement, persons with PD may experience other issues.
-These include loss of smell, constipation, trouble swallowing, slurred speech, delusions, visual hallucinations, lack of judgment, difficulty concentrating, and memory loss.
+Persons with PD may experience other issues, including loss of smell, constipation, trouble swallowing, slurred speech, delusions, visual hallucinations, lack of judgment, difficulty concentrating, and memory loss.
 Persons with PD may also suffer from depression, anxiety, apathy, irritability, pain, and difficulty sleeping.
 As mentioned previously, many people with Parkinson’s disease go on to develop Parkinson’s disease dementia.

 CBD Makes You Feel “High”